trueheart78/book-notes/99-bottles-of-oop/ch01-rediscovering-simplicity.md

 song.

 You can be forgiven if you suspect this is unduly complicated.
 It is.
 However, it's curious that despite this complexity, [Listing 1.2: Speculatively General][listing 1.2] does a much better job than [Listing 1.1: Incomprehensibly Concise][listing 1.1] of answering the domain questions.

+1. How many verse variants are there?
+   - There are 4
+2. Which verses are most alike?
+In what way?
+   - Verses 3-99 are most alike, evidenced by the fact that those are all produced by the `Default` variant.
+3. Which verses are most different?
+In what way?
+   - Verses 0, 1 and 2 are, but it's not obvious.
+4. What is the rule to determine which verse should be sung next?
+   - Buried deep within the `NoMore` lambda is a hard-coded "99", which might cause one to infer that verse 99 follows verse 0.

 [method vs message]: method-vs-message.md